ricardocarva/Word-Sorting-Searching---Binary-Search-Trees-/README.md

 Problem Description
-You would like to create a tool that allows you to analyze the frequency of words in various works, while you practice your binary tree skills for COP 3502.
+You would like to create a tool that allows you to analyze the frequency of words in various works, while you practice your binary tree skills.
 You’ve decided to write a program that reads in words, one by one and stores them in a binary search tree, organized in alphabetical order.
 You will have one node per each unique word, and in that node, you’ll store the word with its frequency.
 Here is an example picture of a small tree: